camlee/power-meter/esp32-viewe/docs/ARCHITECTURE.md

 total unexplained downtime is explicit timestamp uncertainty and the block is shown only where that uncertainty fits the selected Usage bucket, retaining otherwise valid energy without placing it falsely at now.
+While the current boot itself is unanchored, Usage still queries that session directly in its monotonic domain.
+Both LVGL and Web show rolling ranges with relative labels plus a Since Boot view; calendar-only choices appear after an anchor is available.
+Older sessions are never compressed onto that relative axis.
 Missing or uncertain coverage is considered user-significant only when it exceeds one minute; smaller restart gaps remain in the data model but do not raise the UI warning symbol.